RajanRastogi/Rest-it/README.md

 The `world.js` file is pretty much a stub and you should use it for your step/tear down functions.

 You can extract and inject variables into requests and responses.
 This allows you to chain multiple requests where you can use the response of a request to make another request.

+`${variableName}` - extract the value from a response `$variableName` - apply the value in a request/response

 ### Example